Battle of Memel

 The Battle of Memel or the siege of Memel (Erste Kurlandschlacht) was a battle which took place on the Eastern Front during World War II.
 The battle began when the Red Army launched its Memel offensive operation (Мемельская наступательная операция) in late 1944.
 The offensive drove remaining German forces in the area that is now Lithuania and Latvia into a small bridgehead in Klaipėda (Memel) and its port, leading to a three-month siege of that position.
 The bridgehead was finally crushed as part of the subsequent Soviet East Prussian offensive in early 1945.

 Prelude

-The Soviet Belorussian offensive of June–August 1944 (commonly known as Operation Bagration) had seen the German Army Group Centre nearly destroyed and driven from what is now Belarus, most of what is now Lithuania and much of Poland.
+The Soviet Operation Bagration, the June–August 1944 offensive to liberate Soviet Byelorussia, had seen the German Army Group Centre nearly destroyed and driven from what is now Belarus, most of what is now Lithuania and much of Poland.
 During August and September of that year, a series of German counter-offensives – Operations Doppelkopf and Cäsar – succeeded in stalling the Soviet advance and maintaining the connection between the German Army Groups Centre and North; however, Stavka made preparations for an attack by the 1st Baltic Front against the positions of the 3rd Panzer Army and thence towards Memel, splitting the two Army Groups.

 Soviet General Bagramyan planned to make his main attack in a 19 km sector to the west of Šiauliai.
 He concentrated up to half of his entire force in this area, using concealment techniques to avoid a corresponding build-up of German forces, and attempting to convince the German command that the main axis of attack would be towards Riga.